bguiz/bgscratch/ember/ordr/notes.md

 # Nested routes

-- ember's router allows you to specif not just flat resources, but also nested resources
+- ember's router allows you to specify not just flat resources, but also nested resources
 	- this is where ember shines and shows its power
 	- one of the reasons why a nested router is powerful is that it allows you to have a hierarchy of controller present at the same time
 		- you can see the list of all tables, as well as the table details for a single table at the same time - and easily done